 Ronald E. McNair Postbaccalaureate Achievement Program

 The University of Wisconsin – Madison Ronald E. McNair Postbaccalaureate Achievement Program (McNair Scholars Program) is an academic excellence opportunity for undergraduate students with aspiration and strong academic potential for advancing toward doctoral (Ph.D.) study upon completing the bachelor’s degree.
 The program creates a bridge between undergraduate and graduate education through academic, research, and scholarly experiences.
 Students selected for the McNair Scholars Program join a supportive community of peers, faculty, staff, and alumni.
+The McNair Scholars Program is housed in the Division of Diversity, Equity & Educational Achievement (DDEEA)

 1) First-generation college student as well as a low-income student